 Making a fresh CV every time you apply might sound like a lot of legwork, but it’s worth going the distance:

 - Just tweaking the last CV you sent out might seem quicker, but it’s too easy to miss a killer detail that could clinch your application

 - It’s hard to sound fresh and enthusiastic when you’re just bashing out the same application for everyone.
 Just saying.

 - Reviewing your master CV against the job listing can be a useful reality check, and can flag any skills or training you might want to polish before firing off an application

 - A master template means you’re always ready to apply for pretty much any job going, in any industry (as long as you reckon you can match the criteria, obvs!)

-However you don’t always need to create a bespoke CV for every job application you make, as for example with digital job platform Coople, they do the groundwork for you.
-By registering, uploading your master CV on the platform and selecting job profiles you are interested in, Coople will do the ‘cherry picking’ for you and communicate back to the employer the relevant experience you have for that particular gig – letting the work come to you.
+However you don’t always need to create a bespoke CV for every job application you make, as for example with digital job platform Coople, we do the groundwork for you.
+By registering, uploading your master CV on the platform and selecting job profiles you are interested in, Coople will do the ‘cherry picking’ for you and communicate back to the hiring company the relevant experience you have for that particular job – letting the work come to you.

 Nonetheless, in order to get the best chances of securing great work, regularly updating and reviewing your work history and achievements on your CV is a great habit to get into.
 Not only will a blueprint of your best bits remind you how far you’ve come, but it can keep your CV sharp for years to come.
 Job done!